No momento, esta página não está disponível em português

 OneTime

 recurringMetadata How often the shopper will be charged using a recurring charge permission, for example monthly or yearly.
 Required for payments with chargePermissionType Recurring.
 Specify a frequency even if you expect ad hoc charges.
-See Amazon Pay documentation for more information.
+See Amazon Pay documentation more information.

 Here's an example of the Amazon Pay component instance: